I Dreamed: The Rod Lauren Story

 Erring on the side of caution, the city council decided the only change they’d require was to increase the police presence.
 The state, on the other hand, decided that a quartet of officers from California’s nearly-new Department of Alcoholic Beverage Control – established just a year earlier – should also be there, just in case.

-In a Tracy Press article marking the sixtieth anniversary of the event, Bill Slayter – later the publisher of the fabled entertainment and culture magazine Zorch! but at the time a 17-year-old kid heading into his senior year at Tracy High – related his recollections to Press publisher emeritus Sam Matthews:
+In a Tracy Press article marking the sixtieth anniversary of the event, Billy Ray (Bill) Slayter – later the publisher of the fabled entertainment and culture magazine Zorch! but at the time a 17-year-old kid heading into his senior year at Tracy High – related his recollections to Press publisher emeritus Sam Matthews:

 “It was a typical American Graffiti night in Tracy.
 My cousin, Don Fritz, picked me up at the house on McKinley across from the hospital in his 1948 Ford – a good cruising car and better than my VW.
 It was down to Henry’s and then down 11th to Central and back, and then down to the Tracy’s Drive In, owned by classmate Richard Patterson’s parents.”